jacolind/crinfu/slidedeck.md

 ## Problem:  Difficult to store

-Users (not Euroclear) store their digital assets themselves
+Users (not Euroclear) store their digital assets themselves.

-Important: -100% return
+Important: -100% return.

-Complicated: USD 670 million lost during 2018 Q1
+Complicated: USD 670 million lost during 2018 Q1.

 <!-- mention mt gox hack BTC 6k. -->

 ## Problem:  Passive investing requires activity

 Assume an investor is both bullish on the crypto market and believe in a passive investment strategy.
-What does he have to follow this strategy?
+What does he have to do?

-Set up the portfolio:
+To set up the portfolio:

-* Choose or define an index
+* Choose or define an index.
-* Buy coins (on several exchanges)
+* Buy coins (on several exchanges).
-* Move coins to cold storage (in different wallets)
+* Move coins to cold storage (in different wallets).

 ## Problem:  Passive investing requires activity

 To invest a portion of the salary every month:

-* Repeat the process of buying and moving to cold storage
+* Repeat the process of buying and moving to cold storage.

 To keep his crypto portfolio around 5% of his total portfolio:

-* move from cold storage to exchange, sell and move back to cold storage
+* move from cold storage to exchange, sell and move back to cold storage.

 ## Problem:  Passive investing requires activity